mendelbrot/star-wars-trivia-app/NOTES.md

 ### getting the models alias working

 I reinstalled node modules.  ran `npm start --reset-cache`.  ran `rm -rf /tmp/metro-*`.
 After this nom one a different error message appeared when building.
 That was an actual in the error in the code, and after fixing that it built.

+### the screens

+there are three screens:

+* HomeScreen
+* ListScreen
+* DetailsScreen

+HomeScreen will have six buttons, one for each type of list

+ListScreen will receive the star wars type from navigation and display the list for that type.

+DetailsScreen receives the item from nave and displays the data and links to other details screens.